grammy-jiang/frontera-seedloader-mongodb/README.rst

 ====

-The database drivers may have different api for the same operation, this seed loader adopts txmongo as the async driver for MongoDB.
+The database drivers may have different api for the same operation, this seed loader adopts pymongo as the sync driver for MongoDB.
 If you want to customize this seed loader, please read the following documents for more details.

-* `Welcome to TxMongo’s documentation!`_

-.. _`Welcome to TxMongo’s documentation!`: https://txmongo.readthedocs.io/en/latest/

 * `pymongo – Python driver for MongoDB`_